SionBayliss/MHO_analysis/README.md

 ### Assemble Genome

 Assembly was performed using SPAdes v 3.61 in hybrid assembly mode  (i.e. with `-nanopore` option).
-Later versions of SPAdes produce slightly differnet output that may require modification of downstream scripts.
+Later versions of SPAdes produce slightly different output that may require modification of downstream scripts.
 To avoid confusion use v3.6.1.

 Note: Set the appropriate number of threads for your desktop/cluster using the `-t` option.
 ```